OlivierSohn/hamazed/README.md

 ## A comparison between Animations and Morphings

-There are two ways to "animate things graphically" : Animations (Animation in imj-animation) and morphings (DiscreteMorphing, DiscreteColorableMorphing in imj-base).
+There are two ways to "animate things graphically" : Animations (ParticleSystem in imj-particlesystem) and morphings (DiscreteMorphing, DiscreteColorableMorphing in imj-base).

 Both share the fact that they "animate items" across time, yet they are deeply different in